 Collectively this monument area is regarded as one of the world's best hiking destinations.
 Keep in mind that each one of these areas can take multiple days to hike.
 There are also two campgrounds you should read up on - the Stateline and the Whitehouse.

-Vermilion Cliffs National Monument Information
+Vermilion Cliffs National Monument Travel Tips

 - Permits required for Coyote Buttes North, Coyote Buttes South, and overnight trips within Paria Canyon.